Ravio Breakfast Club: Paris

 Ravio’s pricing depends on company size, selected modules, and market data needs, with pricing for a 500-person company starting at £5,000 per year.

-Ravio also offers a 60-day free trial so you can easily evaluate the software and see if the data fits your needs (for companies with 100+ employees only).
+Ravio also offers 3 free benchmarks so you can easily evaluate the software and see if the data fits your needs.

 “Using Ravio has been a game-changer for our compensation philosophy and strategy at Tellent.
 It provides valuable insights into the competitive market and has allowed us to take a big step toward achieving fair, transparent, and competitive pay across the company.”